bneumann/CppUTest-Test-Adapter/README.md

 ```
 They will be executed in the ```cpputestTestAdapter.testExecutablePath``` path.

+To arrange for a task to be run prior to running tests or refreshing the test list, set ```cpputestTestAdapter.preLaunchTask``` to the name of a task from tasks.json.
+This can be used to rebuild the test executable, for example.

 If you want to use the debugging functions you will also need to setup a launch.json file with your debugger path and arguments etc. The adapter will take care of the rest.
 Hopefully.